cmempalmado/17-Regex-Tutorial/README.md

 ### Grouping Constructs

-`()` are used to group the patterns followed by a `+` to add more pattern.
+`()` are used to group the patterns followed by a `+` to add more pattern. <br />
 The first grouping constructs used is the `([a-z0-9_\.-]+)` that indicates that the first part of the pattern will be the email name followed by `([\da-z\.-]+)` that indicates the email server then ends with `([a-z\.]{2,6})` which indicates the domain name.

 ### Bracket Expressions

-Brackets are used to contain patterns as a set.
+Brackets are used to contain patterns as a set. <br />
 `[]` is used in the first part of the email with `a-z`, `0-9`, `_`, `.`, `-`.
 It is necessary to validate the email name if it contains any letters, digits, underscore, period, or dash.

 ### Character Classes

-Character Classes are the ones that appears in between square brackets.
+Character Classes are the ones that appears in between square brackets. <br />
-The brackets used in the expression is the one that validates the email name, email server, and domain.
+The brackets used in the expression is the one that validates the email name, email server, and domain. <br />
 This example of Character Class `([a-z\.]{2,6})` validates the domain with a minimum of 2 up to a maximum of 6.

 ### The OR Operator

-OR expression is not used in this tutorial since there is no use for that expression, since we look for any characters.
+OR expression is not used in this tutorial since there is no use for that expression, since we look for any characters. <br />
 OR operator is used with `|` symbol.
 If what we're matching is a specific domain name with `.com`, `.org`, and `.info` for example; we could write `.(com|org|info)`.

 ### Flags

-There are no flags on the email address pattern since we do not need it.
+There are no flags on the email address pattern since we do not need it. <br />
-There are 6 flags we can use and these are the following:
+There are 6 flags we can use and these are the following: <br />

-`g` This is a flag that looks for all matches.\n
+`g` This is a flag that looks for all matches. <br />
-`m` This is a flag that enables multiline mode.
+`m` This is a flag that enables multiline mode. <br />
-`i` This is a flag that search case-insensitive.
+`i` This is a flag that search case-insensitive. <br />
-`s` This is a flag that allows a dot to match `/n` (newline) character.
+`s` This is a flag that allows a dot to match `/n` (newline) character. <br />
-`u` This is a flag that enables correct processing of rare characters like `©`, `™`, or emojis.
+`u` This is a flag that enables correct processing of rare characters like `©`, `™`, or emojis. <br />
-`y` This is a flag that searches the exact position in the text.
+`y` This is a flag that searches the exact position in the text. <br />

  With these descriptions, now it makes all sense why flags are not used in the pattern.